IntersectMBO/cardano-ledger/doc/explanations/token-bundles.rst

 contains ``Tickets`` and ``VIPTickets`` asset names, but these are not fungible with real ``RushConcertPolicyID`` tickets in the ``TB_Example`` token bundle, as they are scoped under different policies.

-**Asset ID**

-	The pair of a policy ID and an asset name.
-Tokens with the same asset ID have the property that they are all fungible with each other, and not fungible with tokens with a different asset ID.
-An asset ID is the unique identifier for a collection of tokens with this property.
-A policy may have assets scoped under it which have different asset names, eg.

-	``RushConcertPolicyID { (Tickets, 500), (VIPTickets, 50) }``

-is a token bundle with assets scoped under a single policy ID ``RushConcertPolicyID``, but two asset names, and therefore two asset IDs.
-They are

-	``(RushConcertPolicyID, Tickets)``, and ``(RushConcertPolicyID, VIPTickets)``

-Intuitively, all regular tickets are fungible with each other, and all VIP tickets are fungible with each other.
-But a VIP ticket is not fungible with a regular ticket, as they have different asset IDs.

 **Quantity**